DylanLawless/DylanLawless.github.io/_site/README.md

 * images/

 All other directories and files are MIT Licensed.
 Feel free to use the HTML and CSS as you please.
-If you a copy this format, a link back to http://github.com/mojombo/jekyll would be appreciated by the devolper, but is not required.
+If you a copy the jekyll site generator, a link back to http://github.com/mojombo/jekyll would be appreciated by the devolper, but is not required.
+If you copy my pushlished content, a link back to https://lawlessgenomics.com would be appreciated.